What is a Home Care Package?

 - support services – such as help with washing and ironing, house cleaning, gardening, basic home maintenance, home modifications related to your care needs, and transport to help you do shopping, visit your doctor or attend social activities

-- clinical care – such as nursing and other health support including physiotherapy (exercise, mobility, strength and balance) and hearing and vision services.
+- clinical care – such as nursing and other health support including physiotherapy (exercise, mobility, strength and balance), services of a dietitian (nutrition assessment, food and nutrition advice, dietary changes) and hearing and vision services.

 You and your home care provider can also negotiate other services to support you to live at home where these are identified in your care plan.
 For example, you may benefit from some aids and equipment to assist with mobility, communication or personal safety.
 Whatever is agreed must be affordable within the funding available for the package.